Overview

 The flowers of this tree are lilac colored.

-Learn more about Melia Azadirachta Flower ExtractGlucose is a simple sugar and is the most important source of energy in all organisms.
+Learn more about Melia Azadirachta Flower ExtractGlucose is a simple sugar (a monosaccharide).
+In skincare, it is mostly a humectant and skin conditioning agent.

-Learn more about GlucoseCentella Asiatica Root Extract can be good for be good for sensitive skin.
+Learn more about GlucoseCentella Asiatica Root Extract can be good for sensitive skin.
 It can help to reduce redness.

 Learn more about Bifida Ferment LysateLactobacillus Ferment Lysate is a postbiotic with skin soothing properties.
 Postbiotics are inactive molecules produced by probiotic bacteria that provide skin benefits.